PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/readme_advanced_mpmd_cal.txt

 aegean-odyssey's MPMD Marlin 1.1.X Bugfix:
     Firmware Flag (-ff) = 2
     Tower Flag (-tf) = Controls whether or not to include tower rotations, instead.
-    Calibration Pattern (-patt) = 33 or 330-340 are also options.
+    Calibration Pattern (-patt) = all options.
+33 or 330-340 are also options.

 Do not ask for a batch file or executable.
 Use Python, or go back to the basic-to-intermediate stuff.